-59. (1) All cheques received by provincial employees on behalf of the Provincial Government, whether in payment of revenue due or otherwise, shall be handled strictly in accordance with the Provincial Financial Instructions and Stores Instructions.

-Cheques Which May be Accepted (2) Where any provincial employee receives a cheque that appears on its face to be irregular or not to comply with the Financial Instructions and Stores Instructions requirements, he or she should refer to the Provincial Treasurer or his or her delegate for a decision on whether to accept the cheque, and if so, for any conditions to be notified to the presenter regarding receipt or acceptance.
+- (1) All cheques received by provincial employees on behalf of the Provincial Government, whether in payment of revenue due or otherwise, shall be handled strictly in accordance with the Provincial Finanvial Instructions and Stores Instructions. - (2) Where any provincial employee receives a cheque that appears on its face to be irregular or not to comply with the Financial Instructions and Stores Instructions requirements, he or she should refer to the Provincial Treasurer or his or her delegate for a decision on whether to accept the cheque, and if so, for any conditions to be notified to the presenter regarding receipt or acceptance.